| Click here to

 readings while singing praises at sunrise.
 In more temperate climates, this

+is often an outdoor service.
 In church traditions that observe a

 Service of Shadows on Good Friday, the Easter Vigil begins in darkness